luccablois/SOLkq/README.md

 Note2: Matrix elements calculated in the RUSSEL-SAUNDERS coupling scheme, with LS-Coupling matrix elements taken from the tables of Nielson and Koster.
 Note3: It is expected zero splitting for the Gd3+ ion due to the value of the matrix elements, which are all zero.

-The file _JOYSpectra is tailored to use the output file from the JOYSpectra web program.
+If used, please reference this program:

-If used, please reference this program.
 Unusually Large Ligand Field Splitting in Anionic Europium(III) Complexes Induced by a Small Imidazolic Counterion Inorg.
 Chem.
 2024, 63, 36, 16861–16871 10.1021/acs.inorgchem.4c02729

 PSA: I'm a Chemist and not a Programmer, this software is by no means optimized, but it calculates what it needs to.